sugrarin/fonts-playground/README.md

 # Roboto Flex Variable Font Playground

 Interactive web application for creating static font instances from the Roboto Flex variable font file.
-Adjust 13 variation axes and 4 OpenType features in real-time, then download your custom .ttf file.
+Adjust 13 variation axes in real-time, then download your custom .ttf and .woff2 files.

+Warning:
+Starting from Dec 9, 2025, I’m using a modified font file in which I added automatic height adjustment for characters like `-, –, +`, bringing them to the same level as lowercase letters.
+As far as I can tell, nothing broke, but if you notice anything strange, please message me on [Telegram](https://t.me/sugrarin).
+.

 ![Preview](https://img.shields.io/badge/Status-Ready-success)

 ## Features

-✨ **Real-time Preview** - See font changes instantly as you adjust sliders
+✨ **Real-time Preview** - See font changes instantly as you adjust sliders;
-🎨 **13 Variation Axes** - Full control over optical size, weight, width, slant, and more
+🎨 **13 Variation Axes** - Full control over optical size, weight, width, slant, and more;
-🔤 **OpenType Features** - Toggle ligatures, localized forms, and proportional numbers
-⬇️ **Download Static Fonts** - Generate and download custom .ttf files
+⬇️ **Download Static Fonts** - Generate and download custom .ttf and .woff2 files.
-🌙 **Premium Dark UI** - Modern glassmorphism design with smooth animations

 ## Quick Start